VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 The following three prefix attribute TLVs are used to carry the metadata of a service instance:

-1. Metadata Path Attribute TLV carries the compute metric of the service instance such as site preference, capacity index and load measurement defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
+1. Metadata Path Attribute TLV carries the computing metric of the service instances such as site preference, capacity index, and load measurement defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.
-2. Prefix SID TLV carries a Prefix SID associated to the edge site.
+2. Prefix SID TLV carries a Prefix SID associated with the edge site.
 3. Color Attribute TLV carries the service requirement level information of the service

 ### Metadata Path Attribute TLV {#metadata}

 The Metadata Path Attribute TLV is an optional attribute to carry the Edge Service Metadata defined in the {{I-D.ietf-idr-5g-edge-service-metadata}}.
 It contains multiple sub-TLVs, with each sub-TLV containing a specific metric of the Edge Service Metadata.
-This document define a new TLV in BGP-LS, which reuse the name and the format of Metadata Path Attribute TLV.
+This document defines a new TLV in BGP-LS, which reuse the name and the format of Metadata Path Attribute TLV.

 ~~~
       0                   1                   2                   3